jfbrennan/m-/README.md

 **Edit doc site and preview your changes**
 1. Edit [/docs/index.html](/docs/index.html)
-1. Open it in your browser to see
+1. Open it in your browser to see changes

 **Opening a pull request**
 1. Be sure your changes have followed the [TAC CSS methodology](https://jordanbrennan.hashnode.dev/tac-a-new-css-methodology)